MatteoTambuscio/algoritmi/README.md

 # Algoritmi
-## Automations
+## General Informatino

-  This folder id dedicated to the program created during algoritmi course
+In this repositary I will add every program created during algoritmi course.

-## Templates
+At the moment the program will be divided by Homework assignement